 - Increased supply of protein, due to ability to raise fish and livestock and grow vegetables for family consumption

-- Improve long-term food security through agricultural, aquaculture and small livestock supply and village training
+- Improved long-term food security through agricultural, aquaculture and small livestock supply and village training

 - Reduced village malnutrition as a result of increased quality and quantity of food